the-JS-hater/MartinFunnyHouse/report/report-morno368-antni004.typ

   )
 ]

-//TODO: stavfel: i conclusion och parallax correction
-//TODO: illustrationer: cubemap, interal bounces och parallax korrigering

 == Introduction
 The project goal was to create a 3D scene, where the "player" can walk around as a 3D model in a first-person-perspective; as well as to model mirrors that reflect the models in the world.
 Additional goals were to gradually improve the mirror implementation using more and more advanced techniques.
-Yet another goal was to make it possible to have multiple mirrors that can all see each other.
+Yet another goal was to make it possible to have multiple mirrors that can reflect each other.

 == Background Information
 Some basic datastructures needed for the overall discussion are explained here.

 === Cubemap Texture
-A cubemap consists of 6 textures that make up the 6 sides of the cube.
+A cubemap consists of 6 textures that make up the 6 sides of the cube, illustrated in @cubemap-illustration.
 Built-in support for working with cubemap textures exists directly in OpenGL and GLSL.
 The cubemap texture can for example be sampled using a 3D vector.

-// probably wise to include a graphic/image
+#figure(
+  image("images/cubemap_illustration2.png", width: 65%),
+  caption: [Cubemap.],
+) <cubemap-illustration>

 === FrameBufferObject
 A FrameBufferObject (FBO) is an object in OpenGL which allows us to render the scene to a texture, instead of rendering it to the screen.